 Leader Line: 40 to 50 Lb clear monofilament leader or fluorocarbon leader.
 The heavier weight leader line helps serve as a shock absorber during aggressive strikes as well as additional abrasion resistance for the rough mouth of a catfish.

 Hook: Any hook will work for the most part so you’re preferred option is fine.
 Popular circle hook options are the Team Catfish Double Action Circle Hook in size 5/0 or 8/0.
-If you prefer an octopus style circle hook check out the Whisker Seeker Octo-Circle.
+If you prefer an octopus-style circle hook check out the Whisker Seeker Octo-Circle.

-Swivel: There’s many sizes and styles of barrel swivels that will work.
+Swivel: There are many sizes and styles of barrel swivels that will work.
 You can use the basic brass barrel swivel or for extra performance try something like a ball bearing swivel or crane swivel.
 Popular sizes are size 1/0 and size three.
 Just tailor the swivel size to the size catfish you’ll be targeting.

-Sinker/Weight: Egg sinkers or no roll sinker are preferred by most catfish anglers when fishing on anchor and can be used for drift fishing as well.
+Sinker/Weight: Egg sinkers or no roll sinkers are preferred by most catfish anglers when fishing on anchor and can be used for drift fishing as well.
 Many anglers prefer to use a snagless drift fishing sinker like the Team Catfish Smooth Operator Sinker when drift fishing though to help reduce snags.

 The amount of weight to use depends on how deep you are fishing, the amount of current, wind etc. There is really no “magic number” when it comes to how much weight to use.